-As documented in our 2017 Annual Report: Completion, Placement, Licensure Rate: (Data for La Quinta & Beaumont combined)
+As documented in our 2017 Annual Report: Completion, Placement, Licensure Rate: (Combined date for both locations)

-- Completion Rate: Of the students that were scheduled to complete in 2017, 65.26% of them completed. - Placement Rate: Of the students that are eligible for placement, 64.52% were placed in the field - Licensure Rate: Of the students who completed and passed all parts of the licensure exam by 11/30/18, 83.02% of them passed.
+- Completion Rate: Of the students that were scheduled to complete in 2017, 65.26% of them completed. - Placement Rate: Of the students that are eligible for placement, 62.90% were placed in the field - Licensure Rate: Of the students who completed and passed all parts of the licensure exam by 11/30/18, 83.02% of them passed.